beau1399/arensee/README.md

 I will describe Arensee's code as I wrote it: from the bottom up, beginning with the question "how do I render a chessboard and pieces on the screen?".
 In the past I've used OpenGL ES and **react-native-canvas** with good results, but I didn't think what I needed here was a drawing engine per se.
 Rather, it seemed to me that these rendering tasks could be accomplished using a very raster-centric "pixel art" style reminiscent of the 8-bit era of home computing.
 Consider the image below, where a magnified version of my white bishop is shown with some illustrative guidelines:

 ![chessboard2](https://user-images.githubusercontent.com/42191239/160249174-86069be6-6d3d-47dd-8adf-649752f57c84.png)

+This figure attempts to demonstrate how easy it is to use React Native's "View" component and its flexbox layout to divide a rectangular area into regularly sized cells of designated colors.
+If one takes such a rectangular area and places within it a horizontal flexbox consisting of View components having equal **flex** values, this will naturally break the rectangular area up into columns.
+Then, each column can similarly be used to contain a vertical flexbox of View components having equal **flex** values, with these used as raster cells to establish virtual pixels of a designated color.

+Here, this concept has been baked into a component called Sprite, in file Sprite.js, and the resulting idiom is quite intuitive.
+Here's an example:
+`
+  <Sprite pixelSize=24
+          sprite={["x.",".x"]}
+          letterToColor={"x":"yellow", ".":"brown"} />
+`